ivywjhua/woyouxian/slsw/ruby/ruby_intro.md

 ## Day 3 Serious Change

+Metaprogramming means writing programs that write programs, **Active Record framework**

 #### Open Classes
+* With redefining freedom, you could refine any class or object at any time

 #### Via method_missing
+* Ruby calls a special debugging method when a method is missing
+* much more difficult to debug, no longer tell you when a method is missing!

 #### Modules
+* DSL defines methods in a module that adds all the methods and constants needed to manage a class

 #### What We Learned in Day 3